 The Internet has also exploded with thousand of bodybuilding sites, many very professionally done, with worldwide followings.
 Bodybuilding.com ranks as probably the biggest and best of these, with thousand of articles and information on all aspects of the sport.

 Bodybuilding clearly has come a long way since its primitive beginnings, back in the early 1890s.
-It popularity can not be denied and it will continue to grow if its current rate of growth is anything to go by.
-However, with the number of professional shows increasing coupled with the availability of an increasing array of sophisticated performance enhancing drugs (and other substances such as synthanol and implants (Lou Feriggno) the actual sport of bodybuilding will probably continue to be characterized as a curiosity of physical extremes.
+Its popularity cannot be denied, and it will continue to grow if its current rate of growth is anything to go by.
+However, with the number of professional shows increasing coupled with the availability of an increasing array of sophisticated performance enhancing drugs (and other substances such as synthanol and implants (Lou Feriggno)) the actual sport of bodybuilding will probably continue to be characterized as a curiosity of physical extremes.

 - Schwarzenegger, (1999).The New Encyclopaedia of Modern Bodybuilding.
 Fireside, NY.